 Frontocentral theta.
 Figure 4 illustrates the trial-by-trial moving average of theta power (window length = 2 trials) for CS+ and CS−, averaged across participants.
 Descriptively, no consistent discrimination between CS+ and CS− is observed over trials.
 In contrast, theta power appears to increase over trials, being overall higher during reversal as compared to acquisition.

+To further quantify the dynamic nature of prediction updating, we conducted a follow-up analysis on the reversal phase, to investigate within-phase changes in theta power.
+Specifically, reversal trials were divided into early (first 10 trials) and late segments (second 10 trials), and, for each participant, mean theta power was computed separately for each segment.
+The 2 (CS Type: CS+, CS−) × 2 (Reversal Segment: Early, Late) repeated-measures ANOVA revealed no significant main effect or interaction involving the factor Reversal Segment (all ps ≥ .164), indicating that mean theta power did not significantly change between the early and late portions of the reversal phase.